-Dozens of MS-13 gang members targeted in widespread Los Angeles raids
+Dozens of MS-13 gang members nabbed in 40+ Los Angeles raids

 There is little statistical evidence that MS-13 has been more prevalent in recent years or more dangerous to the US than other gangs, experts say.

-"This attitude that there's a brand new threat and it's new and it's all immigration, there is not a piece of that narrative that is accurate," said Jorja Leap, an anthropologist and longtime gang researcher at UCLA.
+"This attitude that there's a brand-new threat and it's new and it's all immigration, there is not a piece of that narrative that is accurate," said Jorja Leap, an anthropologist and longtime gang researcher at UCLA.

 Even so, MS-13's methods are particularly brutal, experts say, and in recent months, several gruesome killings have made news across the nation.